 “Well…shit, I guess I’m moving into the Shit Tent,” I declared.

 Luke Mehall is the publisher of The Climbing Zine and author of American Climber.
-This piece is an excerpt from his upcoming book, The Desert, due out sometime in 2019.
+This piece is an excerpt from his latest book, The Desert.